-A bevel cut (Fig. 55) is made with the rotary table set at 0° mitre angle.
+A bevel cut (Fig. 64) is made with the rotary table set at 0° mitre angle.

-Note: It may be necessary to adjust the upper section of the sliding fence to provide clearance for the moving cutting head.
-(Fig. 29-30)
+Note: It may be necessary to adjust the upper

+section of the sliding fence to provide clearance for the moving cutting head.
+(Fig. 42-43)

-The cutting head can be tilted from the normal $0^{\circ}$ (perpendicular position) to a maximum angle of $45^{\circ}$ from the perpendicular to the left hand side only.
+The Cutting Head can be tilted from the normal 0° (perpendicular position) to a maximum angle of 45° from the perpendicular to the right hand or left hand side.
 Bevel cutting is possible with or without the sliding carriage system being deployed.

 Note: A positive stop is provided at 33.9° Bevel angle.
-This is accessed by deploying (pushing inwards) the 33.9° Bevel Pin.
-(Fig. 59) Normally the Bevel Pin should be left in the un-deployed (pulled out) position.
+This is accessed by deploying (pushing inwards) the left 33.9° Bevel Pin (Fig. 65-a) for a left bevel or the right 33.9° Bevel Pin (Fig. 65-b) for a right bevel.
+Normally the Bevel Pins should be left in the un-deployed (pulled out) position.

-To tilt the cutting head to the left:
+To tilt the cutting head:

-- Loosen the bevel lock handle.
-(Fig. 60) - Tilt the cutting head to the required angle.
+- · Loosen the bevel lock handle.
+(Fig. 66) - If bevelling to the right, pull out the 0° Bevel Locking Pin which secures the Cutting Head in the vertical position.
+(Fig. 67) - Tilt the cutting head to the required angle.
 A protractor scale is provided as an aid to setting.
-(Fig 61) - Tighten the bevel lock handle when the desired angle has been selected. - Stand to the left side of the Cutting Handle when making a cut.
+(Fig 68) - Tighten the bevel lock handle when the desired angle has been selected. - Stand to the left side of the Cutting Handle when making a cut.